trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 This week, the most common problem nature was Disorderly Conduct.
-For AFD, the most common was Trouble Breathing.
-Over time, we will reveiw these results with other weeks to observe any emergent trends.
-This can also be used with our partners to assist them in their planning.
+For AFD, the most common were Trouble Breathing and BLS Emergency.
+The overall trend is that Disorderly Conduct and Trouble Breathing appear in the top 2 weekly over the three weeks of this report.
+These trends should be brought to the attention of our partners.

 We can also look at the number of calls taken by telecommunicators.
 Again, like the problem types, we will limit the chart to the top 10 telecommunicators to ensure visual clarity and legibility of the information.